• Skip to main content

 A spending freeze when you are behind on bills might be a must.
 There shouldn’t be any shoe shopping when the electric bill isn’t getting paid!

-Also, if you are finding the urge to shop is more significant than you think it should be, you might want to seek outside help for addiction.
+Also, if you find the urge to shop more significant than you think it should be, you might want to seek outside help for addiction.
 Shopping addiction is a real thing.

 Spending Fast To Save For A Vacation